 Implementation of EPR to Regulate E-waste

 EPR stands for Extended Producer Responsibility and is a globally recognized principle that regulates E-waste management.
 Under EPR the responsibility for management of end-of-life electronic items falls on the shoulders of the producer or manufacturer.
-On a conceptual basis, its framework is to make the producer internalize the external costs related to disposal of E-waste.
+On a conceptual basis, its framework is to make the producer internalize the external costs related to the disposal of E-waste.

 E-Waste: Issues in India